LearnToDiscover/Basic_Python_dev/episodes/01-getting_started.Rmd

 ## This Course
 <p style='text-align: justify;'>
-Focusing on the Python programming language throughout this course, we will discuss some universal principles shared amongst many programming languages.
+We focus on the Python programming language throughout this course, but we discuss universal principles shared amongst many programming languages.
 Through a diverse range of examples, we will be training these principles by solving problems that we face in biological and medical research.
 </p>

 ::::::::::::::::::::::::::::::::::::::::::::::